ducroq/evml-evd3/README.md

 * [Python](https://www.python.org/downloads/)

 ## Python packages
-Use pip as a tool for installing Python packages, such as OpenCV, Scikit-learn, Tensorflow, and Keras.
+Use pip as a tool for installing Python packages, such as OpenCV, Scikit-learn, Tensorflow, and Keras.<br />
 <code> pip install numpy scipy scikit-learn imutils opencv-python</code>

 ## Using GitLab